rmetzler/bliki/wiki/dev/rich-shared-models.md

 one more responsibility to its already-bloated interface.

-What had been a clean model in the problem space eventually became one of a handful of "glue" pieces in a [big ball of mud](http://www.laputan.org/mud/mud.html#BigBallOfMud) program.
+What had been a clean model in the problem space eventually became one of a handful of “glue” pieces in a [big ball of mud](http://www.laputan.org/mud/mud.html#BigBallOfMud) program.
 The User object did not come about through conscious design, but rather through evolution from a simple system.
-There was no clear point where User became "too big"; instead, the vagueness of its role slowly grew until it became the default behaviour-holder for all things user-specific.
+There was no clear point where User became “too big”; instead, the vagueness of its role slowly grew until it became the default behaviour-holder for all things user-specific.

-The same problem modeling exercise also points at a better way to design the same system: it describes a number of capabilities the system needed to be able to perform, each of which is simpler than "build a gaming website."
+The same problem modeling exercise also points at a better way to design the same system: it describes a number of capabilities the system needed to be able to perform, each of which is simpler than “build a gaming website.”
 Each of these capabilities (accept or reject logins, process deposits, accept and settle wagers, and send out notification emails to players) has a much simpler model and solves a much more constrained of problem.
 There is no reason the